 LAFAYETTE, Ind.
 (WLFI) — As temperatures start to fall, Lafayette Urban Ministry is making sure everyone has a way to stay warm.

-Everyone is welcome to warm up in the lobby of LUM’s Office building, 420 N. Fourth St., from midnight to 7 a.m.
-The warming station, which opened Nov.
-15, will remain open every night until April.
+Everyone is welcome to warm up in the lobby of LUM's Office building, 420 N. Fourth St., from midnight to 7 a.m.
+LUM's warming station has been around for three years.